ACalza/CSC309-A5/README.md

 - Once you are done creating/viewing servers, you can logout from the drop down menu at the upper right corner with your username written on it.

+- If you log in as an admin, you can delete servers, see user information, and promote users.
+Only the superadmin can demote users.

+- Admins can see more detailed information about the users, such as the device they logged in from, their login locations and times, their ips, and pages users visit.